LLM-grounded Diffusion: Enhancing Prompt Understanding of Text-to-Image Diffusion Models with Large Language Models: Introduction

-In addition to enhanced prompt understanding, our incorporation of LLMs also allows dialog-based multi-round scene specification and image generation from prompts in a language that the diffusion model does not support (\cref{fig:additional_abilities}).
+In addition to enhanced prompt understanding, our method also naturally enables instruction-based scene specification with multiple rounds of user requests (\cref{fig:additional_abilities}) and image generation from prompts in languages not supported by the base diffusion model (\cref{fig:multi_language}) without additional training.

-Our overall approach, dubbed \textbf{L}L\textbf{M}-grounded \textbf{D}iffusion (LMD), can generate high-quality images from prompts that require complex spatial and common sense reasoning.
-We demonstrate that a diffusion model, augmented with an LLM using \LMD, outperforms its base diffusion model in terms of several tasks that require reasoning to follow the prompts.

-In this work, we make three main contributions: \begin{enumerate} \item We adapt large language models for enhanced prompt understanding of diffusion models.
-We introduce a novel two-stage text-to-image generation process \LMD{} that consists of text-to-layout generation and subsequent layout-to-image generation. \item We propose a novel training-free image generation method that steers a diffusion model to generate images conditioned on bounding box layouts. \item We provide evidence that by enhancing diffusion models with LLMs, our method not only enables image generation from prompts that demand advanced reasoning capabilities but also allows dialog-based scene specification and multilingual text-to-image generation. \end{enumerate}